ChrisWeaver1/chrisweaver1.github.io/_projects/crusch.md

 Crusch is a lightweight libary which provides tools for Github Apps to communicate with Githubs V3 API, without too much unnecessary hassle.

-This libary provides a simple client structure to make requests to Githubs API.
-Clients aid with adding and creating the required authorization headers, keeping track of when they might need to be renewed and other small helper methods.
+This libary provides a simple client struct to make requests to Githubs API.
+Clients aid with adding and creating the required authorization headers, renewing them when they to be renewed and other small helper methods.

 Making a request is as simple as:
 ```go